Academic Integrity and Discipline

 Personal Responsibility, Finding Support, and More Information

 A student’s education at Columbia University consists of two complementary components: a mastery over intellectual material within a discipline and the overall development of moral character and personal ethics.
 Participating in forms of academic dishonesty violates the standards of our community at Columbia and severely inhibits a student’s chance to grow academically, professionally, and socially.
 As such, Columbia’s approach to academic integrity is informed by its explicit belief that students must take full responsibility for their actions, meaning you will need to make informed choices inside and outside the classroom.
 Columbia offers a wealth of resources to help students make sound decisions regarding academics, extracurricular activities, and personal issues.
 Undergraduate students should consult an advising dean or meet with the Director of Academic Integrity in Suite 601 of Lerner Hall.
-Graduate students should consult the Office of Graduate Student Affairs in Suite 530 in Mudd.
+Graduate students should consult the Office of Engineering Student Affairs in Suite 530 in Mudd.

 Academic Integrity Policies and Expectations